Thyrotropin alfa (Injection)

 Before receiving thyrotropin alfa, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-A nurse or other trained health professional will give you thyrotropin alfa in a hospital or cancer treatment center. thyrotropin alfa is given as a shot into a muscle of the buttocks.
+A nurse or other trained health professional will give you thyrotropin alfa in a medical facility.
+Thyrotropin alfa is given as a shot into a muscle of the buttocks.

 For your doctor to properly treat your medical condition, you must receive 2 doses of thyrotropin alfa.
 After the last dose, your doctor may want to perform certain tests that are very important.